ender-js/Ender/README.md

 This will generate only an uncompressed ender.js file and a compressed ender.min.js file.

-*note: just will completely remove the node_modules folder itself... think "rm -rf"... so use at your own risk*
+*note: <code>just</code> will completely remove the node_modules folder itself... think "rm -rf"... so use at your own risk*

 <h3>Async (-a, async)</h3>